trixi-framework/Trixi.jl/docs/src/performance.md

 setup with 5 state variables or a linear scalar advection setup with one state variable.

-For each PID, the measurements are always since the last invocation of the `AnalysisCallback`.
-That is, if the analysis callback is called multiple times, the PIDs are repeatedly computed and can thus also be used to track the performance over the course of a longer simulation, e.g., to analyze setups with varying performance characteristics.
+For each indicator, the measurements are always since the last invocation of the `AnalysisCallback`.
+That is, if the analysis callback is called multiple times, the indicators are repeatedly computed and can thus also be used to track the performance over the course of a longer simulation, e.g., to analyze setups with varying performance characteristics.
 Note that the time spent in the `AnalysisCallback` itself is always *excluded*, i.e., the performance measurements are not distorted by potentially